ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The 'sign_info' parameter is an OPTIONAL parameter of the request and response messages exchanged between the Client and the authz-info endpoint at the RS (see {{Section 5.10.1. of I-D.ietf-ace-oauth-authz}}).

-This parameter allows the Client and the RS to exchange information about a signature algorithm and about public keys to accordingly use for signature verification.
+This parameter allows the Client and the RS to exchange information about a signature algorithm and about authentication credentials to accordingly use for signature verification.
 Its exact semantics and content are application specific.

-In this specification and in application profiles building on it, this parameter is used to exchange information about the signature algorithm and about public keys to be used with it, in the groups indicated by the transferred acces token as per its 'scope' claim (see {{ssec-authorization-response}}).
+In this specification and in application profiles building on it, this parameter is used to exchange information about the signature algorithm and about authentication credentials to be used with it, in the groups indicated by the transferred acces token as per its 'scope' claim (see {{ssec-authorization-response}}).

 When used in the Token Transfer Request sent to the KDC (see {{token-post}}), the 'sign_info' parameter specifies the CBOR simple value 'null' (0xf6).
-This is done to ask for information about the signature algorithm and about the public keys used in the groups that the Client has been authorized to join - or to have a more restricted interaction as per its granted roles (e.g., the Client is an external signature verifier).
+This is done to ask for information about the signature algorithm and about the authentication credentials used in the groups that the Client has been authorized to join - or to have a more restricted interaction as per its granted roles (e.g., the Client is an external signature verifier).

 When used in the following Token Transfer Response from the KDC (see {{token-post}}), the 'sign_info' parameter is a CBOR array of one or more elements.
 The number of elements is at most the number of groups that the Client has been authorized to join - or to have a more restricted interaction (see above).
-Each element contains information about signing parameters and about public keys for one or more groups, and is formatted as follows.
+Each element contains information about signing parameters and about authentication credentials for one or more groups, and is formatted as follows.

-* The first element 'id' is a group name or an array of group names, associated to groups for which the next four elements apply.
+* The first element 'id' is a group name or an array of group names, associated with groups for which the next four elements apply.
 In the following, each specified group name is referred to as 'gname'.

 * The second element 'sign_alg' is an integer or a text string if the POST request included the 'sign_info' parameter with value the CBOR simple value 'null' (0xf6), and indicates the signature algorithm used in the groups identified by the 'gname' values.
 It is REQUIRED of the application profiles to define specific values that this parameter can take (REQ3), selected from the set of signing algorithms of the COSE Algorithms registry {{COSE.Algorithms}}.